 Cross-national surveys refer to studies in which different countries are compared and therefore require the design, implementation, and organization of the study to be comparable.
 It is important that researchers make additional considerations when conducting cross-national surveys so as to account for the social and cultural settings of different participant groups.
+A translation agency can assist by providing valid text for cross cultural interpretation.
 By doing so, the internal validity of the study increases and any differences in cross-cultural comparisons that are found can be attributed to actual differences rather than methodological flaws.

 Within this article, we will explore the ways in which researchers accommodate certain social and cultural settings when they design sampling schemes, construct surveys using survey software, and select modes of data collection.